flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 The reason for having two bitmaps is to enable **page-flipping**: Drawing over a displayed bitmap can expose some weird artefacts during the process.
 If we instead manipulate another one then none of the glitches will be shown to the user.
 Once the second bitmap is finished the PPU can be updated to point to the second one, effectively swapping the displayed frame.

-::: {.subfigures .tabs-nested .open-float .tab-float}
+::: {.subfigures .tabs-nested .open-float .tab-float .pixel}

 ![Super Monkey Ball Jr. (2002).<br>Bitmap mode allowed the CPU to provide some rudimentary 3D graphics for the scenery.<br>Foreground objects are sprites (separate layer).](bitmap/monkey.png){.active title="3D"}